 So far, L’Oréal has seen double-digit increases in average order value (AOV) from its B2C websites.

-But shopping habits aren’t the only thing that L’Oréal analyzes online.
-Some of its brands, like Kiehl’s, can analyze your skin, too.
+But shopping habits aren’t the only thing that L’Oréal analyses online.
+Some of its brands, like Kiehl’s, can analyse your skin, too.

 State of Commerce

 Read the second edition State of Commerce report.

 - Executives’ push to bridge online and offline commerce